 2) Fill Any Unused Air Outlets

-Air pumps with multiple outlets would create noise if any of the holes left unused.
+Air pumps with multiple outlets would create noise if any of the holes were left unused.
 So, utilize all the outlets or fill the spare ones.
 The fix is simple, just cut a short tube and attach it to the unutilized outlets.
 In this way, you will be able to make the pump quieter.

 3) Replace the Air Pump with A Quieter One